nima321123/G11_Intro2CS_Project/README.md

    git clone https://github.com/nima321123/G11_Intro2CS_Project.git

 2. Install the required packages

-      2.1.
-Task 1:
+- **Task 1:**
-      2.2.
-Task 2:
+- **Task 2:**
-      2.3.
-Task 3:
+- **Task 3:**
-            PyTorch: PyTorch is a deep learning framework.
+  - **PyTorch**: PyTorch is a deep learning framework.
-            Install with: pip install torch
+    - Install with: `pip install torch`
-            Torchvision: Torchvision is a library for computer vision tasks, providing datasets and data transformation utilities.
+  - **Torchvision**: Torchvision is a library for computer vision tasks, providing datasets and data transformation utilities.
-            Install with: pip install torchvision
+    - Install with: `pip install torchvision`
-            Matplotlib: Matplotlib is used for data visualization.
+  - **Matplotlib**: Matplotlib is used for data visualization.
-            Install with: pip install matplotlib
+    - Install with: `pip install matplotlib`
-            NumPy: NumPy is for numerical operations and data manipulation.
+  - **NumPy**: NumPy is for numerical operations and data manipulation.
-            Install with: pip install numpy
+    - Install with: `pip install numpy`

 Additionally, the code assumes that you have access to a dataset for image classification, which is loaded from a local directory.
 You need to specify the correct dataset path and structure in the code to match your project's requirements.
 If you intend to run this code on a GPU, you'll also need GPU support and the CUDA toolkit installed to take full advantage of PyTorch's GPU acceleration capabilities.

 4. Run the main file
    ```sh
    python main.py